jonathanwhitedev/santa-quiz/README.md

 I will firstly like to credit my fiancé, Toni, for this website and motivating me to get over the line and by taking on more domestic tasks!
 I was not in a particularly brilliant headspace with less then 2 weeks from finishing JS modules in the elearning to submission.
 I'd felt the strain of the learning and did not feel confident with handling javascript at all.
 She was very supportive and this quiz idea relating to christmas was hers.
 She had already made a question bank from the previous christmas for a company party backed up and saved in her work laptop.
 These answers were all verified and accurate and were extremely handy to use in this quiz!

+ I found a simple quiz project builder on google at https://simplestepscode.com/javascript-quiz-tutorial/ which helped find the basics of making this quiz and took my own spin on it with this finshed result.
+With thanks to them for their publication in helping me break it down step by step.

 Lastly I would like to thank my mentor, Rohit, for helping impeccably as always with his wisdom and guidance which was very helpful and greatly appreciated indeed.

 Content and media inspiration is as follows below;

 ### Content

+_ All of the ideas in relation to this quiz including format, image selection, colour schemes were all my own.
+However the following helped me get there:

 - The social icons in the bottom of section of all pages were taken from [Font Awesome](https://fontawesome.com/)
 - The webkit stroke function was found after heavy research in needing a solution to allow text to pop off the background to be unique and more readble against the background colours in the scorecards, this was found at (https://css-tricks.com/adding-stroke-to-web-text/) I then incorporated this into my css for my specific needs.